Gainestown Schoolhouse

-The Gainestown Schoolhouse is a historic school building on Clarke County Road 29 in Gainestown, Alabama.
+The Gainestown Schoolhouse is a historic school building on Clarke County Road 29 in Gainestown, Alabama, United States.
 It was built in 1919 as a one-room schoolhouse and now serves as a guesthouse for the Wilson-Finlay House across the road.
 It was placed on the National Register of Historic Places on October 1, 1992, due to its architectural significance.